mikopits/sdbot/README.md

 }
 ```

-And be sure to set your `config.toml` file in the same directory as
+And be sure to set your `config.toml` file in the same directory (See the [example](https://github.com/mikopits/sdbot/blob/master/examples/config/config_example.toml)).
-`package main`.